-- At least one postpartum visit (PPV) within 60 days post-delivery; - Communication with the PCP post-delivery if the PCP is other than the OB provider; - Member education on inter-conception care specific to the member's needs related to family planning preferences; - Depression screening; - Member education regarding breastfeeding; - Member education regarding newborn care; and - Follow-up care for any member with a chronic condition.
+- At least one postpartum visit (PPV) within 84 days post-delivery; - Communication with the PCP post-delivery if the PCP is other than the OB provider; - Member education on inter-conception care specific to the member's needs related to family planning preferences; - Depression screening; - Member education regarding breastfeeding; - Member education regarding newborn care; and - Follow-up care for any member with a chronic condition.

 Results: The graphs below document the aggregate results of the record review for the requirements noted above; followed by additional graphs that provide results by MCO and clinic respectively.
-The postpartum visit element specifically looks for a confirmed PPV appointment within the required 60-day timeframe, and does not reflect missed appointments or efforts to support members in making appointments.
+The postpartum visit element specifically looks for a confirmed PPV appointment within the required 84-day timeframe, and does not reflect missed appointments or efforts to support members in making appointments.
+Graph 17 shows the aggregate rates for this postpartum review element

-Graph 17: Postpartum Care Coordination Requirements
+Graph 23: Postpartum Care Coordination Requirements

-Analysis indicated the year-to-year difference in the postpartum visit rates is unlikely to be the result of normal variation or chance.
+Analysis indicated the year-to-year difference in the postpartum visit rates is likely due to normal variation or chance.

-The following graphs provide the postpartum care coordination results by MCO and clinic respectively.
+Graphs 18 and 19 following provide results by MCO and clinic respectively.